 City of London School for Girls, or CLSG, is a private day school for girls in the Barbican in the heart of the City of London.
 Opened in 1894, City of London School for Girls provides an outstanding education to a high academic standard for girls from all backgrounds, cultures and faiths.

 City aims to empower its students, champion future thinkers and celebrate the power of difference.
 It aspires to foster a life-long love of learning in a supportive, yet ambitious and stimulating environment, while providing an inventive co-curricular programme, taking full advantage of its location in the heart of London.
 City of London School for Girls has a strong pastoral focus, aiming to nurture an inclusive and kind community, which embraces the cultural and social mix in the school and the world around it.
 CLSG is highly competitive, considering its outstanding results when it comes to higher education and university admissions.
-In 2019, 94% of GCSEs were achieved at Grade A* or A, while 83% were achieved at A*.
-In the same year, 79% of A Levels were achieved at A* or A. Of the 2019 leavers, 23% went on to study at Oxbridge.
+In 2022, 99% of GCSEs were achieved at Grade 7-9 (A*-A), while 70% were achieved at the top grade of a 9.
+In the same year, 85% of A Levels were achieved at A* or A. Of the 2022 leavers, 15% went on to study at Oxbridge.

 Before registering your daughter for admission, we recommend that you and your daughter attend a City of London School for Girls Open Event.
-These run each year from Summer to October.
 This will give your daughter a sense of what life is like attending City, the facilities it offers, and a chance to meet members of staff, the Headmistress and current pupils.
 We find girls who attend Open Events are better prepared in interviews and more confident upon entering in September.

 View the planned Open Events on the CLSG website.

-Applications for 2022 entry to City of London School for Girls opens on the 17th of May 2021.
-The deadline to submit your application for 11 plus is the 29th of October 2021.
-The registration must be completed online.
-Candidates must pay a non-refundable registration fee of £125, £155 for overseas applicants.
+Applications for entry to City of London School for Girls generally opens in mid May the year before you intend to join.
+The deadline to submit your application for 11 plus is usually at the end of October the same year.
+2024 applications must be submitted by October 27th 2023.
+The registration must be completed online and can be found here.
+Candidates must pay a non-refundable registration fee of £160, £250 for overseas applicants.

-All applicants will be invited to sit the entrance exam in late November 2021.
-Due to the guidelines around Covid-19, City set a CEM exam for 2021 Senior School admissions, rather than the usual 11 plus exams to avoid large groups of girls attending the school for their entrance exams.
-This was an online, one hour exam, testing numerical, verbal and non-verbal skills.
+All applicants will be invited to sit the initial entrance exam in late November the year before they are scheduled to join CLGS.
+This is an online, one hour exam, testing numerical, verbal and non-verbal skills set by CEM.
 City has not provided any practice material for this exam, however there is familiarisation material on the school website.
 We would recommend going through this so your daughter is not thrown by the question formatting.
+This is scheduled to take place on the 17th-22nd of November 2023 for candidates applying to join Year 7 in 2024.

 CEM Select Assessments include questions measuring: